1. Start Light

 Inline or linked SCHEMA, FLOW, CONTRACT, VIEW, PERSONA facets when deterministic synthesis matters.

 Registry fetch is sync only.
-Local /ail remains source of truth for edits, regeneration, and long-term maintenance.
+Local /aim remains source of truth for edits, regeneration, and long-term maintenance.

 Picture GitHub repositories without source code.
 No JavaScript files.
 No Python modules.
 No dependency hell.